Stress and coping

 Julie Lounds Taylor, Ph.D.

-Assistant Professor of Pediatrics and Special Education; Associate Director, IDDRC Biostatistics and Bioinformatics Core E; Deputy Director of Organizational Research and Interventions, Vanderbilt Center for Autism & Innovation
+Assistant Professor of Pediatrics and Special Education; Associate Director, IDDRC Biostatistics and Bioinformatics Core E; Deputy Director of Organizational Research and Interventions, Vanderbilt Initiative for Autism, Innovation, & the Workforce (AIW)

 Tedra A. Walden, Ph.D.